 If you do not have the right bridge, then you will need to change it to one that can work with the cover.
 This will require the help of a professional if you do not feel comfortable making the change.

-Adding a Telecaster bridge cover is a personal preference and does not affect everyone in the same way.
+Adding a Telecaster bridge cover is a personal preference.
+It does not appeal to everyone in the same way.
 If you find that it improves the look of your guitar or the sound, then go ahead and install one.

-Just make sure that you understand how it will affect the playability of your instrument before making any changes.
+Just make sure that you understand how it will affect the playability of your instrument.
+Well before making any changes.

 What do bridge covers do?

-On the Telecaster, the bridge cover increases the magnetic field around the strings, providing a warmer, more compressed sound.
+On the Telecaster, the bridge cover increases the magnetic field around the strings.
+This provides a warmer, more compressed sound.
 On all other guitars, they are there for aesthetics.

 What is the ashtray on a Telecaster?

 The bridge cover on a Telecaster changed the sound as well as the look of the guitar.
-Many musicians would remove them and use them as ashtrays for their cigarettes, which is where the name came from.
+Many musicians would remove them and use them as ashtrays for their cigarettes.
+This is where the name came from.